Best Summer Jobs for Premeds & How to Find Them

 Creating this record will put you a step ahead when it comes time to fill out the Work and Activities section of your medical school application.
 You will already have a wealth of experiences to use as a starting point, which will ultimately save you time throughout the application process, enhance your application, and give you plenty to discuss during interviews.

 You can do this in a physical journal or online.
 Choose whatever you are more likely to use consistently.
-Learn more: How Students Can Harness the Powerful Benefits of Journaling.

-Remember to look for a premed job that fills any gap in your application.
+Remember to look for a premed job that fills a gap in your application.
 If you don’t have any paid clinical hours, become an EMT or an MA.
 If you lack research experience, work in a lab.
 If you want to see what it’s like to work on a hospital floor, become a scribe or a CNA.
 Do all that you can to make your application as compelling as possible.

 Facebook